11 Gorgeous Hikes Near Memphis for Every Experience Level

 Memphis, also known as Home of the Blues, may be best known for its musical contributions and its fabulous barbecue, but don’t overlook the city’s access to nature.
 With a wonderful vantage point in western Tennessee that gives locals access to the best nature in Tennessee, Arkansas, and Mississippi, there’s no shortage of great hiking near Memphis.
 We created this guide to the best hikes near Memphis so you can get outside and plan your next adventure!

-Hikers and bikers in the Memphis area love the Wolf River Greenway to get some fresh air and enjoy the solitude of nature.
-While it’s highly frequented and less of a traditional “hiking trail,” it’s an exceptionally beautiful area of the city to explore on two feet.
+Hikers and bikers in the Memphis area love the Wolf River Greenway for some fresh air and solitude.
+While it’s highly frequented and less of a traditional “hiking trail,” it’s a beautiful area to explore on two feet.
 Located in the Lucius Burch Natural Area, the trail runs along the Wolf River and offers great opportunities to see local wildlife (deer, foxes, etc.) early in the morning and in the evenings.
-For an easy, local trail that provides miles of access to nature, you can’t go wrong with the Wolf River Greenway.
+For an easy, local trail that provides miles of beauty, you can’t go wrong with the Wolf River Greenway.

 Shelby Farms Greenline